eyescroll/On-the-Shelf/_posts/2020-09-30-the-price-of-type.md

 "\[Their] desire to transform through a transgression is something Therese and Carol have in common with Tom Ripley from Highsmith’s Ripley series and, a bit more obliquely, Guy Haines from *Strangers on a Train*.
 Although unlike Ripley and Haines, Therese and Carol never commit a murder or even a violent act, Highsmith has woven a sense of menace through the novel." - John Copenhaver 2015 in "Is Patricia Highsmith's lesbian classic 'The Price of Salt' crime fiction?"

-Perhaps then, this book cover was less unconventional for its genre as initially believed by a 21st century reader.
+Perhaps then, this book cover was less unconventional for its genre than initially believed by a 21st century reader.
 The similarities between the deeper plot meanings of *The Price of Salt* and Highsmith's other works suggest that Highsmith's own definition of what genre a novel belongs in transcends below simple romance or crime, justifying the danger and psychologically stimulating cover *The Price of Salt* was initially published in.